ga-curriculum/data-pipelines-and-workflow-orchestration-v2/microlesson-02/README.md

 - Extracted data from a real-world dataset.
 - Cleaned and transformed data using Pandas.
 - Stored and managed the dataset.
-- Automated the process using Apache Airflow.
+- Automated the process using Apache Airflow (but not pushing it yet)